hichipli/ChatcatGPT/README.md

 ## Update Log

-October 8, 2023: Initial development completed at 5:00 AM.
+October 8, 2023: Initial development is completed at 5:00 AM.
 Some bugs related to JavaScript invocation are still being ironed out.
+October 8, 2023: Basic bug fixes are completed at 6:00 AM.
+All fundamental features have been implemented.
+However, more effort is needed to improve the user experience and add richer functionalities.

+We look forward to community contributions.

-Unleash the power of AI with ChatcatGPT today!
+Experience the power of AI with ChatcatGPT today!